 The work packages bolster the objectives set out for FSD in the roadmap for national research infrastructures as well as FSD’s strategy, which emphasises expert service, collaboration and responsible open science.

-The project receives funding from the Academy of Finland’s call FIRI 2018: Infrastructures on Finland’s Roadmap.
+The project receives funding from the Research Council of Finland's (formerly the Academy of Finland) call FIRI 2018: Infrastructures on Finland’s Roadmap.
 The funding is based on the Research Infrastructures Roadmap of Finland, which specifies FSD’s role as a national service resource and as a national service provider for the European infrastructure CESSDA ERIC.
 The C-BoTs project focuses on the development of FSD’s national services.
 C-BoTS is funded from 1 January 2019 to 31 December 2023.

 Widening user base, ensuring interoperability, visibility and impact

 FSD will broaden its user base and enhance visibility and impact through training events and seminars organised for users and through collaboration with national and international research infrastructures and other stakeholder groups.
 Dialogue with existing and potential users is developed with surveys charting user needs.
 The work package is also aimed at improving usability of services and implementing changes to FSD’s website and services as required by the EU’s web accessibility directive which entered into force in 2019.

 FSD will decompose its service architecture into a structure that allows for adoption of external services with greater agility.
 The new architecture will also significantly simplify allowing external access to FSD services via APIs.
 The work package also includes developing automatisation of reporting: the visibility of data depositors and their background organisations is improved by offering up-to-date metrics on the use of data.